CDCgov/ReportVision/.github/README.md

 ## Prerequisites

-There are secrets for Azure authentication from Github Action's located within the Github Settings.
-You will need to create new federated secrets and Resource Groups in your Azure account, while also updating the existing `AZURE_CLIENT_ID`, `AZURE_TENANT_ID`, `AZURE_SUBSCRIPTION_ID`, `AZURE_OBJECT_ID` secrets in each Github Environment.
+You will need to create new App registrations(federated secrets) and Resource Groups in your Azure account for each environment, while also updating the existing `AZURE_CLIENT_ID`, `AZURE_TENANT_ID`, `AZURE_SUBSCRIPTION_ID`, `AZURE_OBJECT_ID` ID's in each Github Environment.
+Most these ID's are found in each environments App Registration Overview page and under Subscriptions Overview page in the Azure Portal.
+To update these secrets in Github go to Settings > Environments > And select the environment you would like to edit.

 **NOTE**: Resource Groups were never created from Terraform on purpose to better replicate CDC's Azure setup and requirements for potential future migrations from Skylight's Azure.
 CDC would manually create Resource Groups for us.

-Azure Resource Group Naming:
+Azure Resource Group naming convention:

-- `reportvision-rg-dev`
+- `reportvision-rg-<environment-name>`

-- `reportvision-rg-demo`
+With how our Github Action workflows are parametrized, to enable better automation and less user intervention, Azure Resource Groups will need to be named in a strict manor.
+If you would like to change the convention, you will also need to change how its parametrized in the Github Actions workflow files.

 ## Complete e2e build and deploy for ReportVision